The issue

 The Royal Commission highlighted challenges for survivors navigating the State redress system with multiple agencies operating different procedures.
 It found:

-• navigation of the system was confusing for survivors
+- navigation of the system was confusing for survivors

-• repeated intake and retelling caused trauma for survivors
+- repeated intake and retelling caused trauma for survivors

-• inconsistent standards across redress agencies makes the system feel unpredictable and frustrating.
+- inconsistent standards across redress agencies makes the system feel unpredictable and frustrating.

 The improvements

-Joined up Redress system with one set of common policies
+Joined up redress system with one set of common policies

 Integrated operating model and single-entry point to State Redress system

-The government will introduce a single-entry point and integrated operating model that will mean survivors will experience a joined up and seamless service.
-The single entry point and operating model is supported by the Redress New Zealand website that will be updated regularly as and when initiatives are implemented.
+A single-entry point and integrated operating model will deliver a joined up and seamless service for survivors accessing redress.
+The Redress New Zealand website will be updated regularly as and when the following initiatives to support a joined-up approach are implemented:

-• The development of a single redress management system to support a joined-up approach to respond to redress claims and monitoring the system whilst managing individuals' privacy
+- a single redress management system to respond to redress claims and monitor the system

-• The creation of a single team, with a single phoneline and email, to support survivors seeking to register a claim and answer questions about the redress process
+- a single team, with a single phoneline and email, to support survivors seeking to register a claim and answer questions about the redress process

 Simple application process